dmbarbour/wikilon/docs/Runtime.md

  * from each context, maintain reference counts in bloom filters
  * if bloom filter reference count full, move context to new one

-* multi-process access - bloom filter could be a shared mmap.
-Maybe use some form of file locking to determine when to reset the filter if our process is the first to access it.
+* multi-process GC - an ephemeron table (counting bloom filter) could be a memory mapped file, shared between processes.
+We could reset the filter whenever the first process opens it (perhaps via file locks) as a lightweight crash recovery protocol.

+I think this would be sufficient for Wikilon runtime to support multi-process access and many command line utilities without much overhead.
+The primay risk would be losing some GC opportunities after a process crash.

 NOTE: If I want to support multi-process access to the database, e.g. so we can use command line utilities together with a running system, the main challenge regards GC of resources.
 Sharing